The Index of Dirac Operators on Incomplete Edge Spaces: Introduction

 Now let us indicate in more detail how these theorems are proved.
 For convenience we work throughout with a product-type incomplete edge metric as described above, but removing this assumption would only result in slightly more intricate computations below.
-The proof of Theorem \ref{thm:essential} follows the arguments employed in \cite{ALMPI, ALMPII} to prove the analogous result for the signature operator.
-Thus we start with the two canonical closed extensions of $\eth$ from $C^{\infty}_{comp}(M),$ namely
+The proof of Theorem~\ref{thm:essential} follows the arguments employed in \cite{ALMPI, ALMPII} to prove the analogous result for the signature operator.
+Thus we start with the two canonical closed extensions of~$\eth$ from $C^{\infty}_{c}(M)$, the sections with support a compact set in the interior $M \setminus \p M$, namely

-where the convergence in the second definition is in $L^{2}(M; \SPB),$ and we show that under Assumption \eqref{eq:GeoWittAss}, these domains coincide
+where the convergence in the second def\/inition is in $L^{2}(M; \SPB)$, and we show that under assumption~\eqref{eq:GeoWittAss}, these domains coincide

 Since $\eth$ is a symmetric operator, this shows that it is essentially self-adjoint.